beaconsproject/disturbance_explorer/docs/overview.md

 **Disturbance Explorer** relies on several key spatial layers contained within a single GeoPackage.
 A demo dataset is included with the app for a watershed in southeast Yukon, Canada.
 Users may upload their own GeoPackage, provided it follows the required structure.
 Please refer to the **Dataset Requirements** tab for details on the required spatial layers and associated attributes and formatting.

-### Functionality
+### Functionality and Workflow

 The app consists of four sections.
-To get started, click 'Select study area' on the left-side panel.
+To get started, click **Select study area** on the left-side panel.
 <br>

 #### Select study area